danielscholl-osdu/indexer/provider/indexer-azure/README.md

 # Note: this assumes that the environment variables for running the service as outlined
 #       above are already exported in your environment.
 $ java -jar $(find provider/indexer-azure/target/ -name *-spring-boot.jar)

+# Alternately you can run using the Mavan Task
+$ mvn spring-boot:run
 ```

 ### Test the application

 After the service has started it should be accessible via a web browser by visiting [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
 If the request does not fail, you can then run the integration tests.

 > **Note**: the integration tests for `os-indexer-azure` work by validating that records submitted to `os-storage-azure` can eventually be queried by `os-search-azure`.
 This only works if the messages emitted by `os-storage-azure` can be consumed by `os-indexer-queue-azure`, which will submit the indexing request to `os-indexer-azure`.
 >
 > In order to make sure that the integration tests are running against your local environment, you will need to make sure that the there is an instance of `os-indexer-queue-azure` that is configured to call your deployment of `os-indexer-azure`, and that this instance of `os-indexer-queue-azure` is the only consumer of the Service Bus topic.
 >